 Frank gives site chefs the freedom to explore ingredients, to participate in menu items, and to creatively work toward rendering the exotic into the familiar.
 Frank’s front of house operations reflect that balance of creative collaboration and professionalism, working together to create Bonanno Concepts, a chef driven family dedicated to satisfying meals, outstanding service, education, and community.

-Emily Schwartz is the Bonanno Concepts Chief Operating Officer.
+Emily Schwartz is the Bonanno Concepts Director of Operations.
 She graduated from Colorado State University with a focus on Business Marketing, but it turns out nuts and bolts are her thing, because Emily is a systems nerd.
 She choreographs the structures that keep our businesses running.
 Some mornings she’s knee deep in ink cartridges, other days she’s fielding meetings with Eat Denver or working toward structuring new venues–but every day she is the invisible force that maintains our strength.
 May The Schwartz be with you.

 Nick Gray is a Colorado Native.
 That means something in these parts.
-A graduate of the University of Colorado Leeds School of Business, Nick is the Bonanno Concepts Chief Financial Officer.
+A graduate of the University of Colorado Leeds School of Business, Nick is the Bonanno President & Financial Director.
 He runs all finance and accounting operations across the Bonanno Concepts family, and seeks out new businesses and new business opportunities.
 Nick is also in charge of office snacks.
 He is an athlete and a gentleman.

-Liza Zimmerman is our Events Coordinator and Associate Creative Director.
-As the party booking agent for every venue, Liza manages multiple electronic devices and speaks fluent Food.
-Liza comes to us from Miami of Ohio by way of Aspen, and we’ve discovered that if you bring Liza a pie, she’s your friend for life (not just any pie, she shouts from across the room “Peanut Butter!”).
+Liza Zimmerman is our Director of Sales & Partnerships.
+Liza comes to us from Miami of Ohio by way of Aspen, and we’ve discovered that if you bring Liza a pie, she’s your friend for life (not just any pie, she shouts from across the room “Blueberry!”).
 She is a creative perfectionist and you’d be lucky to have her tackle your event.

 Adam Hodak is co-owner of Green Russell and Beverage Director of Bonanno Concepts.
 Adam provides ongoing spirits education to some 300 team members, creates seasonal drinks menus for each restaurant, and competes in local and national bar competitions.
 Adam has a deep knowledge of cocktail history, bar haunts, beers, local producers, geography, politics, chess, and Monopoly.